-RMIT is identifying and addressing the remaining barriers to women’s inclusion and progression at the University.
+RMIT is identifying and addressing the remaining barriers to women’s inclusion and progression.

-Our future success is dependent on attracting and retaining the best people and – when we empower all staff to thrive – our whole community feels the
+Our future success is dependent on attracting and retaining the best people and – when we empower all students and staff to thrive – our whole community feels the benefit.

-RMIT recognises and values the diversity of its workforce and we are committed to ensuring our people are not limited by gender stereotypes, gender roles or prejudices.
+RMIT recognises and values the diversity of our community and we are committed to ensuring our people are not limited by gender stereotypes, gender roles or prejudices.

 Gender inequality may be compounded by other forms of disadvantage or discrimination that a person may experience on the basis of Aboriginality, age, disability, ethnicity, gender identity, race, religion, sexual orientation and other attributes (Section 6(8) of the Victorian Gender Equality Act 2020).

-When we address barriers based on gendered expectations that create and reproduce advantages for some, and disadvantages for others, the workplace experience is better for everyone This plan will work to address this cycle to make RMIT a more equitable workplace for all
+When we address barriers based on gendered expectations that create and reproduce advantages for some, and disadvantages for others, our learning and workplace experience is better for everyone.

-Our plan has been developed to provide a framework for identifying and addressing the remaining barriers to women’s inclusion and progression at the University.
+Our plan has been developed to provide a framework for identifying and addressing the remaining barriers to inclusion and progression for women in employment at the University.

 In adopting and implementing this Gender Equality Action Plan, RMIT demonstrates how it values the richness of diversity among its staff and recognises its responsibility to take University-wide transformative actions to enhance inclusion for all.

-Implementing the Act aligns with RMIT’s strategic goals, values and continued commitment to identifying and addressing the remaining barriers to gender diversity and women’s inclusion and progression.
-Benefits of the Act is that it is inclusive and intersectional in approach and impact is far reaching.
+IImplementing the Act aligns with RMIT’s strategic goals, values and continued commitment to identifying and addressing the remaining barriers to gender diversity and women’s inclusion and progression.

 The main elements of the Gender Equality Act 2020 are:

-In accordance with the requirements of the Workplace Gender Equality Act 2012, RMIT lodged its annual public report with the Workplace Gender Equality Agency (WGEA) on July 2021,and received its letter of compliance.
+In accordance with the requirements of the Workplace Gender Equality Act 2012, RMIT lodged its annual public report with the Workplace Gender Equality Agency (WGEA) in May 2023.

 As a staff member, you may make comments on the report by contacting the Human Resources Diversity and Inclusion team at diversity.inclusion@rmit.edu.au or the Agency.
-Please refer to the Agency’s guidelines on this process available here.
+Please refer to the Agency’s guidelines on this process on their website.

 RMIT has a responsibility to ensure their people have the opportunity to take care of their life just as they take care of work.

-To support this, RMIT will increase promotion of flexible work practices that supports all genders with parental, caring and other responsibilities to manage their work life balance.
+To support this, RMIT will increase the promotion of flexible work practices that supports all people with parental, caring and other responsibilities to manage their work life balance.

 RMIT’s Women Researchers Network (WRN)